-The distinction of “AMA Fellow” is given to members in good standing of the AMA who have made significant contributions to the research, theory and practice of marketing, and/or to the service and activities of the AMA over a prolonged period of time.
-The AMA Fellow designation is intended to recognize marketing academics’ achievement, but it is also designed to create a space or fellowship, discussion, collaboration and continued contributions to the discipline.
-Each year a new cohort is nominated from the academic community, selected by a group of distinguished peers and honored at Winter AMA.
+The distinction of “AMA Fellow” is given to members in good standing of the AMA who have made significant contributions to the research, theory, and practice of marketing, and/or to the service and activities of the AMA over a prolonged period of time.
+The AMA Fellow designation is intended to recognize marketing academics’ achievement, but it is also designed to create a space for fellowship, discussion, collaboration, and continued contributions to the discipline.
+Each year a new cohort is nominated from the academic community, selected by a group of distinguished peers, and honored at the AMA Winter Academic Conference.

 - Contributions including creativity and innovativeness may take a variety of forms.
 For example, an individual receiving this honor may have been the initiator of new marketing concepts, may have established new approaches to the application of marketing, may have developed new marketing theories, or may have developed new ways to analyze or utilize data.

 - Nominees must be current and long-standing (minimum of five years of membership, consecutive years are not necessary) members of the AMA.
 A history of active contributions to and participation within AMA will also be considered during the evaluation process.
 These contributions can include, but are not be limited to: editors in AMA journals, AMA editorial review board membership, conference or track chairs at an AMA conference, SIG leadership, or AMA Academic Council or Board of Directors membership.

 Such contributions should take a variety of forms and should not be limited to a single professional achievement such as research or administration.
 It is intended that the candidates be living and it is expected that candidates hold a position at a degree-granting academic institution.

 Each year a new cohort is inducted and honored at Winter AMA.